tkhamez/neucore/doc/API.md

 #### user-manager

-Allows a player to add and remove groups from players with "managed" status.
+Allows a player to add and remove groups from any player and change the account status.

 Character API
 - Returns a list of characters (together with the name of the player account/main character)